 CONSTITUTIONAL CONVENTION ACT

-The ballot shall be in substantially the following form:
+The candidate’s declaration in the nominating petition shall be in substantially the following form, to-wit:

 I, the undersigned, being a qualified elector of …. precinct, ….
 County, State of Idaho, hereby declare myself to be a candidate for the office of delegate to the constitutional convention, to be voted for at the election to be held on the …. day of …., …., and that I …. (insert one only of the following: "favor ratification of" …. or "am against ratification of") the proposed constitutional amendment to be acted upon by the constitutional convention, and certify that I possess the legal qualifications to fill said office, and that my post-office address is …..

 I further certify and declare that if nominated I hereby accept said office.

 All blank spaces shall be properly filled in with the necessary information and the declaration of candidacy shall be subscribed and sworn to before an officer authorized to administer oaths, and the signatures of the voters joining in such petitions, each of which signature shall be followed by the signer’s residence address and date, shall be prefaced by a declaration in substantially the following form, to-wit:

 I, the undersigned, being a qualified elector of the State of Idaho, do hereby declare that I am in accord with the statement and declaration of …., a candidate for the office of delegate to the constitutional convention, to be voted for at the election to be held on the …. day of …., …., and do hereby join in this petition for his nomination for such office.

 Each nominating petition shall, at the time of filing in the office of the secretary of state, bear an affidavit in substantially the following form, executed and verified by a citizen and resident of the State of Idaho:–

 County of ….